btdeguia/CSS452ProjFinal/README.md

 ## Our API
 `function getNumControllers()`: method to get number of connected controllers `Return`: the number of controllers currently connected

-`function isButtonPressed(index, buttonCode)`: method to get if a button on a controller is pressed `index`: the int of the controller, i.e. index 0 is controller 1 `buttonCode`: value corresponding to the button on the controller `Return`: true if currently pressed, false if not pressed
+`function isControllerButtonPressed(index, buttonCode)`: method to get if a button on a controller is pressed `index`: the int of the controller, i.e. index 0 is controller 1 `buttonCode`: value corresponding to the button on the controller `Return`: true if currently pressed, false if not pressed

-`function isButtonClicked(index, buttonCode)`: method to get if a button on a controller is clicked `index`: the int of the controller, i.e. index 0 is controller 1 `buttonCode`: value corresponding to the button on the controller `Return`: true on the frame the button is pressed, false any other time
+`function isControllerButtonClicked(index, buttonCode)`: method to get if a button on a controller is clicked `index`: the int of the controller, i.e. index 0 is controller 1 `buttonCode`: value corresponding to the button on the controller `Return`: true on the frame the button is pressed, false any other time

-`function isButtonReleased(index, buttonCode)`: method to get if a button on a controller has been released `index`: the int of the controller, i.e. index 0 is controller 1 `buttonCode`: value corresponding to the button on the controller `Return`: true on the frame the button is released, false any other time
+`function isControllerButtonReleased(index, buttonCode)`: method to get if a button on a controller has been released `index`: the int of the controller, i.e. index 0 is controller 1 `buttonCode`: value corresponding to the button on the controller `Return`: true on the frame the button is released, false any other time

 `function isJoystickActive(index, joystickCode)`: method to get if a joystick on a controller has moved away from the resting position `index`: the int of the controller, i.e. index 0 is controller 1 `joystickCode`: value corresponding to which joystick on the controller is moved `Return`: true if the joystick is not at (0, 0), false if joystick is at (0, 0)